simbathesailor/simbathesailor.dev/src/pages/custom-terminal-commands/index.md

 >Using the program search path to find it.

 What does that mean ? .
-Let's see that in next section.
+Let's see that in the next section.

 ## PATH